CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ```

 This will execute the pipeline, process the Street Manager permit data, and then load it into MotherDuck for further processing and/or analytics.

+### 7. Analyse the Street Manager permit data and/or perform further transformations

+Leverage MotherDuck's serverless execution to run analysis on your permit data and/or normalise it further and create new table relationships.

+I recommend using the permit data in conjunction with Geo Place's [SWA Code list](https://www.geoplace.co.uk/local-authority-resources/street-works-managers/view-swa-codes) - enabling you to build sector level analysis.